gini/gini-vision-lib-ios/README.md

 Gini Vision Library can either be installed by using CocoaPods or by manually dragging the required files to your project.

+**Note on iOS 10:** No matter which option you choose if you want to support iOS 10 you need to specify the `NSPhotoLibraryUsageDescription` key in your `Info.plist` file.
+And if you're using the [Gini iOS SDK](https://github.com/gini/gini-sdk-ios) you need to add support for "Keychain Sharing" in your entitlements by adding a `keychain-access-groups` value to your entitlements file.

 ### CocoaPods

 [CocoaPods](http://cocoapods.org) is a dependency manager for Cocoa projects.
 You can install it with the following command: